CaryBourgeois/DSE-Spark-JDBC/PrepareMySQL.md

 Next we need to create a user and grant that user the necessary access to work with the data.
 WARNING: This step exposes your system to outside access.
 If you are worried about this you need to investigate MySQL security and approach this from a more secure perspective.

-          CREATE USER 'dseuser'@'localhost' IDENTIFIED BY 'datastax';
+          CREATE USER 'dseuser'@'%' IDENTIFIED BY 'datastax';

-          GRANT ALL PRIVILEGES ON *.* TO 'dseuser'@'localhost' IDENTIFIED BY 'datastax';
+          GRANT ALL PRIVILEGES ON *.* TO 'dseuser'@'%' IDENTIFIED BY 'datastax';

 Finally, quit the MySQL command line `musql>QUIT` and login again as the user we just created.